František Kaberle

-František "Frank" Kaberle (/cs/; born November 8, 1973) is a Czech former professional ice hockey defenceman.
-His playing career extended over 20 seasons, most notably in the National Hockey League with the Los Angeles Kings, Atlanta Thrashers, and the Carolina Hurricanes.
+František "Frank" Kaberle (/cs/; born November 8, 1973) is a Czech former professional ice hockey player.
+Playing as a defenceman, his career extended over 20 seasons, most notably in the National Hockey League (NHL) with the Los Angeles Kings, Atlanta Thrashers, and Carolina Hurricanes.

 Playing career

-Kaberle was drafted 76th overall in the 1999 NHL Entry Draft by the Kings.
+Kaberle was drafted 76th overall in the 1999 NHL entry draft by the Kings.
 During the 1999–2000 season, he was traded to the Atlanta Thrashers for whom he would score his first career NHL goal on April 8, 2000, against Artūrs Irbe and the Carolina Hurricanes in a 4-3 Thrashers loss.
 Coincidentally, after the 2004-05 lockout, Kaberle would sign with Carolina.

-In the 2006 Stanley Cup Finals, Kaberle scored a power play goal in the second period of Game 7 against the Edmonton Oilers, which would turn out to be the game and Stanley Cup winning goal.
+In the 2006 Stanley Cup Final, Kaberle scored a power play goal in the second period of game seven against the Edmonton Oilers, which would turn out to be the game and Stanley Cup winning goal.
 It would mark Kaberle's only Stanley Cup championship.

 During the off-season before the 2006–07 season, Kaberle suffered a shoulder injury, and was placed on the injured reserve on September 13, 2006.
 He was removed from the injured reserve on February 6, 2007, and scored the game winner that same night.

 After four seasons with the Hurricanes, Kaberle was declared a free agent after he was bought out his final year of his contract on July 28, 2009.
 With his North American career at a close, he returned to his native Czech Republic and re-joined his original club, HC Kladno, for the 2009–10 season.

 Kaberle played two more seasons in the Czech Extraliga with HC Pardubice and HC Plzeň before concluding his professional career after the 2011–12 season.